databrickslabs/mosaic/docs/source/api/raster-format-readers.rst

 Intro
 #####
-Mosaic provides spark readers for vector files supported by GDAL OGR drivers.
+Mosaic provides spark readers for raster files supported by GDAL OGR drivers.
 Only the drivers that are built by default are supported.
 Here are some common useful file formats: